Juvenile Defense Lawyer in Jacksonville, FLDefending Florida Families Facing Juvenile Court Proceedings

 These beliefs can lead to serious mistakes, including appearing in court unprepared to successfully argue against detention pending the hearing.
 Some families even make the mistake of encouraging the minor to admit to the charges at the first hearing, in hopes that taking responsibility will allow them to resolve the matter quickly and painlessly.
 While that inclination is understandable, it can be dangerous.
 Once a juvenile enters a guilty plea, he or she gives up certain rights.
 And, parents who are unfamiliar with the Jacksonville juvenile justice system are often unaware of the potential consequences.
 A guilty or no contest plea means the court can move straight on to sentencing also known in juvenile court as disposition.

 On the other hand, a not guilty plea generally preserves your options.
-It gives you and your family a chance to consult with a juvenile defender if you are not already represented, and it gives your attorney the opportunity to confer with the prosecutor, assess the strength of the case against your child, and discuss the options with you.
+It gives you and your family a chance to consult with a juvenile defender if you are not already represented, and it gives your juvenile defense lawyer the opportunity to confer with the prosecutor, assess the strength of the case against your child, and discuss the options with you.
 If no agreement is reached, you will still have the option of knowingly and intelligently entering a guilty plea or proceeding to trial.

-Possible Consequences in Juvenile Delinquency Proceedings
+Possible Consequences in Juvenile Crime Proceedings

 A minor who has been adjudicated delinquent (the equivalent of being found guilty in a criminal proceeding) may face a wide range of consequences, including: